- Home & Workshop Products

 Observing best practices is especially important when biodiesel is being used.
 The following maintenance procedures should be observed with equipment that uses biodiesel:

 Due to the solvent nature of biodiesel and the potential for "cleaning" of the vehicle fuel tank and lines, new fuel filters should be installed when biodiesel is introduced to older or used engines.
 For the first two changes, the fuel filter life will be half the standard.

 When using biodiesel fuel, the engine oil level must be checked daily.
 If oil becomes diluted with fuel, shorten oil change intervals.

 When using biodiesel blends greater than B20, oil service intervals should be cut in half.
 In no instance should the fuel dilution of the oil be allowed to exceed 5 percent.
 OILSCAN™ can be used to verify fuel dilution levels.

 Refer to Diesel Engine Oil and Filter Service Intervals for more details regarding biodiesel and engine oil change intervals.

-Biodiesel blends up to B20 should be used within 90 days of the date of biodiesel manufacture.
-Biodiesel blends from B21 to B100 should be used within 45 days of the date of biodiesel manufacture.
+Biodiesel blends up to B20 must be used within 90 days of the date of biodiesel manufacture.
+Biodiesel blends above B20 must be used within 45 days of the date of biodiesel manufacture.